aasimsani/meow-learning/README.md

 # Train your team on AI - quickly

-This is a *pick-your-problem* style guide I created to educate my leadership team and engineers on the process of how to create AI in production settings.
+This is a *pick-your-problem* style guide I created to educate my everyone from my  leadership team to my ML engineers on the process of how to create AI in production settings.

 #### Previously CopyCat AI Guidelines

 ### *All reading topics are in reading order.*

-**Pre-requisite reading covering a fundamentals overview of how Machine Learning Systems are made**
+**Readings covering a fundamentals overview of how Machine Learning Systems are made**

 [cs329s_2022_02_slides_mlsd](https://docs.google.com/presentation/d/1BYxwxJCb7onDemOtAZTmMc50V3tF80BflkuKZCBLUxg/edit?usp=sharing)

 [Rules of Machine Learning: | Google Developers](https://developers.google.com/machine-learning/guides/rules-of-ml)

+*Product Leadership team can stop here*

 **Research**